Pylons/pyramid/docs/narr/hooks.rst

 can be overridden through application configuration.

-If your application uses :term:`imperative configuration`, you can replace the Not Found view by using the :meth:`pyramid.config.Configurator.add_notfound_view` method:
+If your application uses :term:`imperative configuration`, you can replace the Not Found View by using the :meth:`pyramid.config.Configurator.add_notfound_view` method:

 .. code-block:: python